NVIDIA/NeMo/README.md

 #### 4.10.1.
 GPT-3 Prompt Learning
 <a id="markdown-gpt-3-prompt-learning" name="gpt-3-prompt-learning"></a>

-SQuAD v2.0 benchmark is supported for prompt-tuning.
-With default prompt learning config file, our scripts will download and preprocess original SQuAD dataset to prompt learning dataset format.
+SQuAD v2.0 benchmark is supported for prompt learning.
+With default prompt learning config file, our scripts will download and preprocess original SQuAD v2.0 dataset to prompt learning dataset format.
 You can also bring your own task dataset as long as it has been processed into the prompt learning dataset format.

-The configuration used for the prompt learning needs to be specified in the `conf/config.yaml` file, specifying the `prompt_learning` parameter, which specifies the file to use for prompt learning purposes.
+The configuration used for the prompt learning needs to be defined in the `conf/config.yaml` file by modifying the `prompt_learning` parameter, which specifies the file to use for prompt learning purposes.
 The `run_prompt_learning` parameter must be set to `True` to run the prompt learning pipeline.
-To prompt learn on `squad` task, set `prompt_learning` parameter to `gpt3/squad`, which can be found in `conf/prompt_learning/gpt3/squad.yaml`.
+To prompt learning on `squad` task, set `prompt_learning` parameter to `gpt3/squad`, which can be found in `conf/prompt_learning/gpt3/squad.yaml`.

 ##### 4.10.1.1.
 Common